 This leaflet is part of our series on alcohol

 What are the recommended safe limits of alcohol?

-- Men should drink no more than 21 units of alcohol per week, no more than four units in any one day, and have at least two alcohol-free days a week.
+- Men should drink no more than 14 units of alcohol per week, these units should be spread out through the week and they should have at least two alcohol-free days a week.

 - Pregnant women.
 Advice from the Department of Health states that ... "pregnant women or women trying to conceive should not drink alcohol at all.
 If they do choose to drink, to minimise the risk to the baby, they should not drink more than 1-2 units of alcohol once or twice a week and should not get drunk".

 - The Department of Health published draft guidelines in January 2016 that contain these recommendations.
 14 units is roughly a bottle and a half of wine or five strong pints of beer.